Frequently Asked Questions

 the insured or any person directly or indirectly associated with the property any form of

-compensation, gift, prize, bonus, coupon, credit, referral fee, or other item of monetary
+compensation, gift, prize, bonus, coupon, credit, referral fee, or another item of monetary

-Aesthetics- Architectural have the “3D” or layered look and 3 tabs are flat.
+Aesthetics: Architectural Shingles have the “3D,” or layered look and Three TAB Shingles are flat.

-A public adjuster** (PA) is a licensed professional who handles claims and represents the policyholder,
+A public adjuster** (PA) is a licensed professional who handles claims and represents a policyholder.

-PA’s try to resolve and negotiate with the insurance company on the insured person’s behalf.
-Therefore, the insured can go on with their life without the stress and headache of the details that come along with filing a claim with the insurance company.
+Public adjusters negotiate with an insurance company to reach a resolution on the insured individual’s behalf.
+This allows you to continue your daily life without the increased stress that can come with filing and resolving a claim with an insurance company.